PeterHdd/SampleUpdateFirebase/README.md

                     name: task 1
                     priority: 5

-_On relaunch of the application another pushid will be created with the same data_ _On click of the button `done` attribute will be updated to `true` and no new node will be created_
+_On relaunch of the application another pushid will be created with the same data._
+_On click of the button `done` attribute will be updated to `true` and no new node will be created_